eri/foxenger/README.md

 ## What are you using to make this work?
 Here is basically how the application work:
 * **No (real) database.** Everything is storred for now in a json file, which is enough for this project.
-* **Ajax.** Messages are fetched every few seconds with an Ajax request to the web server.
+* **Ajax requests.** Messages are fetched every few seconds with an Ajax request to the Flask web server.
-* **Javascript.** Elements are being updated with some Javascript to avoid any page refresh.
+* **Single page project.** Elements in page are being updated with Javascript.
+Everything happens in the same page.

 ## Is this going to be a serious project?
 For now, no. However, this school project is still ongoing and it's really fun to work on it!
 I will try to push some updates whenever I have time.
 Here is a list of a few things that I would like to do: